Home Canning Instructions - A Girl's Guide to Easy Canning and Preserving

-On further investigation I realized that I had indeed misread the title and on opening the book I soon realized that it was a great little book for novice canners but also a great book for the more advanced canner as it goes beyond the basics and has some wonderful canning recipes from around the world.
+On further investigation I realized that I had indeed misread the title and on opening the book I soon realized that it was a great little book for novice canners wanting the basics of how to can but it was also a great book for the more advanced canner as it goes beyond the basics and has some wonderful canning recipes from around the world, including some award winning canning recipes.

 A Girl's Guide to Easy Canning

-One thing that I wasn’t crazy about was the accompanying pictures with the text.
+One thing that I was not crazy about was the accompanying pictures with the text.
 The artwork was too simplistic and stylized and I would have preferred proper photographs.
+Especially pictures on how to can giving step-by-step instructions.
 However, this is a minor detail and perhaps I am being too picky.

 There are several sections to this book.
 The first, as you would expect, focuses on the basics, the type of equipment needed and the stress for total cleanliness and sterilization.
-However, it guides you through growing your own canning garden, how to choose your produce for canning, and safety aspects of the canning process.
+However, it guides you through growing your own canning garden, how to choose your produce for canning, instructions on how to can, and safety aspects of the canning process.

 The two methods of canning are discussed in detail, but in simple terms so that you understand the process but are not bombarded or confused by additional irrelevant material in order to get the job done.
 In the process using a hot water bath method of home canning instructions are given for fruits and sauces, jam, tomatoes and pickles.

-In the section on pressure cooker canning, home canning instructions there cover how to use a pressure canner in canning, canning vegetables both diced and whole, as well as how to can stocks and soups.
+In the section on pressure cooker canning, home canning instructions there cover how to can using a pressure canner, how to can vegetables both diced and whole, as well as how to can stocks and soups.

-My favorite sections were reading the award winning canning recipes and the canning recipes from around the world.
+My favorite sections were reading the award winning canning recipes and also those from around the world.
 The canning recipe for apple sauce has already been mentioned, however, there is also another for strawberry jam that uses very little sugar and includes dried apples.

 The around the world section covers appetizers, soups and stews, main dishes, side dishes, desserts and condiments.
 Recipes for a simple Boeuf Bourguignon, Korean Kimchi, Baked Beans, Tomato Barbecue Sauce or a Tex-Mex Vegetarian Chili are here, to name but a few.

-Home Canning Instructions - Naturally Sweet Strawberry Jam
+Home Canning Instructions for Naturally Sweet Strawberry Jam

 Makes 5 pints (2.41 l)